 Explore Fossil and Mineral Specimen at the Tate Geological Museum

 Want to know about Casper's own dinosaurs and enjoy a collection of over 3,000 fossils and artifacts?

-It thronged in the American West during the Pleistocene or the Ice Age.
+The museum houses Dee, the 11,600-year-old Columbian Wooly Mammoth that lived in the American West during the Pleistocene or the Ice Age.

-As you enter the museum, a life-sized T-Rex bronze outside will welcome you!
+As you enter the museum, a life-sized T-Rex bronze outside will welcome you.

 Experience Casper's History at the Fort Caspar Museum and Historic Site

 The Fort Caspar Museum and Historic Site is a popular Casper attraction and attracts many visitors yearly.

 The city derived its name from Fort Caspar, a fully restored frontier outpost named after Lieutenant Caspar Collins.

 The museum features reconstructed log buildings, including a wooden stockade.